 Constructed within skids that exactly match truck measurements, the pre-assambled dehydration unit for CEPSA left Austria heading for the client's site in Gibraltar.

-Vogelbusch USA provided process design for distillation and dehydration und supplied critical equipment for cellulosic ethanol plant.
+Vogelbusch USA provided process for distillation and dehydration for 2G plant in Hugoton, KS

 The Abengoa Bioenergy Biomass of Kansas (ABBK) commercial-scale, cellulosic ethanol facility is in the final stages of commissioning and is scheduled to be fully operational later this fall.
 The state-of-the-art plant will utilize Spain-based Abengoa Bioenergy’s own proprietary, enzymatic hydrolysis technology to produce 25 million gallons of ethanol and 21 megawatts of electricity from 300,000 tons of biomass per year.

-Vogelbusch USA provided process design for the distillation and molecular sieve dehydration areas and also supplied critical equipment for the molecular sieve unit.
-In advance of the startup, Vogelbusch USA personnel are currently participating in commissioning activities for both areas and will be on-site to assist with the startup.
+VOGELBUSCH USA Inc. provided process design for the distillation and molecular sieve dehydration areas and also supplied critical equipment for the molecular sieve unit.
+In advance of the startup, VOGELBUSCH USA Inc. personnel are currently participating in commissioning activities for both areas and will be on-site to assist with the start-up.

 Russian Varshavsky group and German industrial group Evonik are setting up a production facility for L-lysine through their joint venture OOO «DonBioTech».
 Situated in Volgodonsk in the Southern Russian Rostov Region the plant will process locally grown wheat.